-- 200 g. of belly bacon1, finely sliced or minced
+- 200 grams belly bacon finely sliced or minced

-- 1 red bell pepper (seeds and membranes removed), chopped
+- 1 bell pepper (seeds and membranes removed), chopped

-- ¼ c. of butter (plus more for greasing), at room temperature
+- 1/4 cup butter (plus more for greasing), at room temperature

 - 2 large eggs

-- To the flour mixture, add the grated cheese and chopped onion.
+To the flour mixture, add the grated cheese and scallions.
 Toss gently (I used my fingers) so as not to squish the cheese.